Charles Krauthammer: Personal life

 In 1974, Krauthammer married his wife, Robyn, a lawyer who stopped practicing law in order to focus on her work as an artist.
 They had one child, Daniel Krauthammer.
 Charles Krauthammer's brother, Marcel, died in 2006.

 Krauthammer was Jewish, raised largely in the Orthodox tradition, but in his adult life he variously described himself as "not religious" and "a Jewish Shinto" who engaged in "ancestor worship".
 At the same time, while he considered himself a skeptic regarding religious fanaticism and those claiming to hold certainty of any particular theological dogma, he was also quite scornful of atheism, once being quoted as saying that of all the belief systems he was aware of, "the only one I know is NOT true is atheism."
 His beliefs were sometimes described as a version of the "ceremonial Deism" exhibited by some of the U.S. Founding Fathers, particularly Thomas Jefferson.
 He was also influenced by his study of Maimonides at McGill University with Rabbi David Hartman, the head of Jerusalem's Shalom Hartman Institute and professor of philosophy at McGill during Krauthammer's student days.

 Krauthammer was a member of both the Chess Journalists of America and the Council on Foreign Relations.
 He was co-founder of Pro Musica Hebraica, a not-for-profit organization devoted to presenting Jewish classical music, much of it lost or forgotten, in a concert hall setting.
 Krauthammer was a big baseball fan.
 He enjoyed chess to a point that he gave it up later in life, fearing he was addicted.
 In the final presidential election of his life, that of 2016, he refused to support either candidate and declared his intention to cast a write-in vote after giving extensive explanations for why he could support neither Hillary Clinton nor Donald Trump.

 Death

 In August 2017, Krauthammer had a cancerous tumor removed from his abdomen.
 The surgery was thought to have been successful; however, on June 8, 2018, Krauthammer announced that his cancer had returned and that doctors had given him only weeks to live.
-On June 21, he died of small intestine cancer in an Atlanta, Georgia hospital.
+On June 21, he died of small intestine cancer at Emory University Hospital in Atlanta, Georgia.
 He was 68.
 Krauthammer was survived by his wife and son.
 Mitch McConnell, Chris Wallace, David Nakamura, Megyn Kelly, John Roberts, Bret Baier, Mike Pence, and others paid tribute to him.